spack/spack-gantry/docs/context.md

 - max/request = 2.69

 There is a lot of misallocation going on here.
 As was said above, limits are not enforced, so request is the closest we're going to get to a useful comparison of usage.
 Bottom line, we are using a lot less memory than we request, and more CPU than we ask for.

-## Cost per job

-Work is being performed to determine the best way to model the cost per job and node.

-**Notes**:
-- waste needs to be quantified in the cost per job
-- instance type should be controlled for, as we don't want the number of cores to be the variable in the cost function, since the performance can vary drastically